2024 Women of the MCC Committee

 Joined Committee: 2023

-Caroline holds a Master of Commerce from University of NSW, a Bachelor of Commerce from University of Melbourne, and is a Graduate Member of the Australian Institute of Company Directors.
+With more than 25 years’ experience in general management, marketing, digital transformation and communications, Caroline has held senior roles across industries including FMCG, technology, finance, energy and professional services.
+She also holds a Master of Commerce, a Bachelor of Commerce and is a Graduate Member of the Australian Institute of Company Directors.